humanpose1/riedones3d/README.md

-# riedones3d
+# Riedones3D

-python scripts to perform coin die clustering (performed on Riedones3D).
+Some scripts to perform coin die clustering